For administrative information on the 2025 DSA-Sec Exercise for admission to NYGH in 2026, please visit our school website.

 Aesthetics Talent Areas

-Students with talent in performance and the arts may consider admission to our school through DSA talent areas related to aesthetics such as Chinese Calligraphy, Chinese Dance, Chinese Orchestra, Concert Band and String Ensemble..
+Students with talent in performance and the arts may consider admission to our school through DSA talent areas related to aesthetics such as Chinese Calligraphy, Chinese Dance, Chinese Orchestra, Concert Band, Guzheng Ensemble, String Ensemble, and Lion & Dragon Dance.
 We provide rich learning experiences in the respective CCAs, with various opportunities for students to hone their craft and showcase their skills.
 All Lower Secondary DSA students admitted through aesthetics talent areas will attend the fortnightly Talent Development programme that engages them in creative processes within and beyond their art form, thereby developing their confidence as performers, leaders and advocates of the arts.
 All students who gain admission via DSA should stay committed to their respective aesthetics CCAs for 4 years.

 Accepting DSA applications for the following instruments: 弦乐 (Bowed strings), 阮 (Ruan), 柳琴 (Liuqin), 笙 (Sheng), 唢 (Suona), 笛子 (Dizi), 琵琶 (Pipa), 扬琴 (Yangqin), Cello, Double Bass, Percussion